denironyx/devPython/python-crash-course/chapter9/README.md

 module should be named car.py because it contains code representing a car.
 We’ll resolve this naming issue by storing the Car class in a module named car.py, replacing the car.py file we were previously using.

+#### Storing Multiple Classes in a Module
+You can store as many classes as you need in a single module, although each class in a module should be related somehow.
+The classes Battery and ElectricCar both help represent cars, so let’s add them to the module car.py.

+#### Importing Multiple Classes from a Module
+You can import as many classes as you need into a program file.
+If we want to make a regular car and an electric car in the same file, we need to import both classes, Car and ElectricCar